Renormalisation group running effects in $pp\to t\bar{t}h$ in the Standard Model Effective Field Theory: Description of the computation

 We solve the RGEs numerically using \texttt{RGESolver} version \texttt{v1.0.2}, presented in Ref.~\cite{rgesolver}.\footnote{Other publicly available codes performing the running in the SMEFT are \texttt{DSixTools2.0} \cite{Fuentes-Martin:2020zaz} and \texttt{wilson} \cite{Aebischer:2018bkb}.} The numerical approach allows us to consider not only $\order{\alpha_s}$ effects but also $\order{\yuk{t}}$ effects and address their importance.

 Differential cross sections are obtained by respective binning of the events.
 The initial conditions for the SM parameters are obtained evolving the pure SM RGEs up to $\Lambda$ using the default input provided by \texttt{RGESolver} (meaning Table~4 of Ref.~\cite{rgesolver}).
 In the following, we distinguish between the three set-ups.
 In all these cases, we evolve from $\mu=\Lambda$ to $\mu=\mu_{\mathrm{R}}$. \begin{itemize} \item SMEFT (Numeric RGE): a dynamical scale $\mu_\mathrm{R}=\mu_\mathrm{F}=H_T/2$ is used (relying on numeric solution of the one-loop RGEs). \item SM: same as before but setting at $\mu = \Lambda$ all the SMEFT coefficients to 0.
 This choice represents the benchmark with respect to which we compare the SMEFT effects, meaning that we use for the SM input parameters and their running exactly the same input as for the SMEFT case. \item SMEFT (Fixed Scale): a fixed scale $\mu_{\mathrm{R}}=m_t$ is used for all the parameters of the theory.
-To isolate the contribution coming from pure SMEFT running, the strong coupling $\alpha_s$ is still evaluated at the dynamical renormalisation scale $\mu_{\mathrm{R}}$. \end{itemize} The masses are renormalised on-shell: we use $m_t = 173\,\mathrm{GeV}$, $m_h=125 \, \mathrm{GeV}$.
+To isolate the contribution coming from pure SMEFT running, the strong coupling $\alpha_s$ is still evaluated at the dynamical scale $\mu_{\mathrm{F}}=H_T/2$.
+Further discussion regarding this aspect can be found in the next section for the operator $\op{Qt}{(1)}$. \end{itemize} The masses are renormalised on-shell: we use $m_t = 173\,\mathrm{GeV}$, $m_h=125 \, \mathrm{GeV}$.
 The effective coupling of Higgs to top quarks is given by:

 The vacuum expectation value is not directly measured.
 It is derived from $G_F$, which is measured in muon decay.
 When SMEFT operators are considered, this input value is modified by the operators $\op{Hl(3)}{11,22}$ and $\op{ll}{1221}$ (see Ref.~\cite{Brivio:2020onw}).
 We neglect this effect since such operators do not play any role in our analysis, see Refs.~\cite{Corbett:2021cil,Martin:2023fad, Biekotter:2023xle, Biekotter:2023xxx} for detailed analyses.